JPMorgan profit falls, but sees hope in economy

 The results were complicated by an accounting adjustment that reduced earnings by 9 cents per share to reflect a change in the market value of JPMorgan debt during the quarter.
 In the third quarter, the accounting adjustment added 29 cents per share to profits.

-The bank also booked more than half a billion dollars in additional expenses for litigation, primarily for mortgage matters, an amount that totaled 8 cents a share.
-It said reducing its loan loss reserves added 11 cents per share to earnings.
+The bank also booked additional expenses for litigation, primarily for mortgage matters, totaling 8 cents a share.
+It said reducing its loan loss reserves added 11 cents per share to the earnings.

 "The earnings show how well JPMorgan can be managed in one of the roughest times," said money manager Michael Holland, founder of Holland & Co.
 "They were able to pull off a meet-or-beat quarter."